Tanzaik/College-Database-System/README.md

 # College-Database-System
-displaying a virtual database for a college.
+displaying a virtual database for a college by using SQL scripts.